darasus/ai-blog/content/40-easy-crockpot-dinners-for-busy-weeknights.md

   tenderizing a cheaper cut of meat like brisket or chuck roast.
 Pork is another meat that is great for cooking with a slow cook time.
 Slow cooking brings out even more flavors than normal cooking.
+intro: >-
+  Did you know that January is the busiest time of year for many people?
+  It’s true!
+Between holiday bills, resolutions and general stress from the end of a busy year, everyone is scrambling to get organized and start the new year off right.

+  Crockpots are great tools for getting dinner on the table without spending a lot of time thinking about it.
+Especially during peak busy season, having an easy way to cook delicious home-cooked meals at home can make all the difference in your quality of life.
+With these simple crockpot recipes, you don’t need to spend hours in the kitchen to have wholesome dinners ready when you get home from work or school.
 ---

 ## Chicken